alphagov/govuk-design-system/src/patterns/confirm-a-phone-number/index.md

 {% call wcagNote({id: "wcag-resend-security-code-creation"}) %}

 <p>You must always include the link for 'Not received a text message?’ so the user can find help in a consistent way.
-This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">3.2.6 Consistent help</a>.</p>
+This relates to <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">WCAG 2.2 success criterion 3.2.6 Consistent help</a>.</p>
 {% endcall %}

 {{ example({ group: "patterns", item: "confirm-a-phone-number", example: "resend-first-time", html: true, nunjucks: true, open: false }) }}